mc-carlessi/mysql-js-workshop/sql-store-programming/sql-store-programming.md

     <copy>CREATE DATABASE test;</copy>
     ```

-4. Let's create a database for our store programs
+4. Set the database as default for our store programming

     **![orange-dot](./images/orange-square.jpg) mysqlsh>**
     ```sql